kodi-community-addons/script.module.metadatautils/README.md

 Kodi python module to retrieve rich artwork and metadata for common kodi media items The module is integrated with the simplecache module so that information is properly cached

+This product uses the TMDb API but is not endorsed or certified by TMDb.

+For the retrieval of metadata several API's are used (like omdbapi, fanart.tv tmdb) The requests to these api's are rate-limited and cached by this addon to not overload those free, great services.
+The addon settings will contain options for users to enter their personal/payed API-key to enable all features of the API and remove the rate limiter.

 ## Usage

 You can use this python library as module within your own Kodi scripts/addons.